 20.4 You agree that Docker may provide you with notices, including those regarding changes to the Terms, by email, regular mail, or postings on the Service.
 By providing Docker your email address, you consent to our using the email address to send you any notices required by law in lieu of communication by postal mail.
 You may provide us with legal notices at our postal address set forth above or via email to [email protected].

 20.5 You agree that if Docker does not exercise or enforce any legal right or remedy which is contained in the Terms (or which Docker has the benefit of under any applicable law), this will not be deemed a waiver of any such rights or remedies, and that those rights or remedies will still be available to Docker.

 20.6 Docker shall not be liable for failing or delaying performance of its obligations resulting from any condition beyond its reasonable control, including but not limited to, governmental action, acts of terrorism, earthquake, fire, flood or other acts of God, labor conditions, power failures, and Internet disturbances.

 20.7 The Terms, and your relationship with Docker under the Terms, shall be governed by the laws of the State of California without regard to its conflict of laws provisions.
-You and Docker agree to submit to the exclusive jurisdiction of the courts located within the county of San Francisco, California to resolve any legal matter arising from the Terms.
+You and Docker agree to submit to the exclusive jurisdiction of the courts located within the county of Santa Clara, California USA to resolve any legal matter arising from the Terms.

 20.9 Neither party may assign any of its rights or obligations under these Terms, whether by operation of law or otherwise, without the prior written consent of the other party (not to be unreasonably withheld).
 Notwithstanding the foregoing, Docker may assign the entirety of its rights and obligations under these Terms, without your consent, to an affiliate or in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets.
 Any assignment attempted to be made in violation of these Terms will be void.